Tree pod Burial: Green memorial options for remembering loved ones

 • Usage: The ashes are placed in the urn, which contains a tree seed.
 The urn acts as a growth medium for the seed.

-• Planting Tree: Once the urn is planted, it make worse, and the ashes nourish the growing tree.
+• Planting Tree: Once the urn is planted, it makes it worse, and the ashes nourish the growing tree.
 The type of tree is chosen by the individual or their family.

 3-Living Urn